pathak107/UdemyClone/readme.md

 # How to use:
  - ##### Create an account and purchase a course to stream.
  - ##### Use 4111 1111 1111 1111 as a test card for Razor pay.
 It won't deduct any amount.
 Its just for testing purposes.

+# Feature to add in future
+  - ##### Pagination on courses page
+  - ##### A way for intructors to make their account and add their courses instead of admin.
+And then transactions can occur between admin and instructor according to profit earned